Flow Configuration

 | Workspace default target | Values used by breyta flows run <slug> with no explicit installation target | CLI Workflow |

-Installation target (live or explicit installation id) | Installation-specific values and trigger/webhook behavior | Installations |
+Installation target (live or explicit installation id) | Installation-specific values plus schedule/interface behavior | Installations |

 Use connection reuse as a default operating rule (breyta connections list before creating new connections).